US-China talks break up after US raises tariffs

 Despite the public acrimony, local Chinese officials who want to attract American investment have tried to reassure companies there is “minimal retaliation,” he said.
 “We’ve actually seen an increased sensitivity to U.S. companies at the local level,” he added.

-The negotiators met Thursday evening, and Lighthizer, Mnuchin and Liu held a working dinner.

-Liu, speaking to Chinese state TV on his arrival in Washington, said he “came with sincerity.”
+Liu, speaking to Chinese state TV upon his arrival Thursday in Washington, said he “came with sincerity.”
 He appealed to Washington to avoid more tariff hikes, saying they are “not a solution” and would harm the world.

 “We should not hurt innocent people,” Liu told CCTV.